MinecraftForge/Documentation/docs/blocks/states.md

     * It is also possible to use only a subset of the Enum values (e.g. 4 out of 16 `DyeColor`s).
 See the overloads of `EnumProperty.create`.
   * `DirectionProperty`
     * This is a convenience implementation of `EnumProperty<Direction>`
     * Several convenience predicates are also provided.
-For example, to get a property that represents the cardinal directions, call `DirectionProperty.create("<name>", Direction.Plane.HORIZONTAL)` to get the X directions, `DirectionProperty.create("<name>", Direction.Axis.X)`
+For example, to get a property that represents the cardinal directions, call `DirectionProperty.create("<name>", Direction.Plane.HORIZONTAL)`; to get the X directions, `DirectionProperty.create("<name>", Direction.Axis.X)`

 The class `BlockStateProperties` contains shared vanilla properties which should be used or referenced whenever possible, in place of creating your own properties.